Holly-Horwood/keto_pantry/README.md

 **Authentication Pages**

 When visiting the site initially the navbar on the home screen shows two authentcation options _Register_ and _Login_.
 Users can opt to go to the registration page where they can fill out their user, contact information and create a password.
 User that are already registered can simply click on the _Login_ menu option and enter their crudentials to login.
 Once a user is logged in the menu will change now only showing the option to _Log Out_.
 If the logged in users is an _administrator_ of the site they will also have an _Admin_ option on the navbar to access the backend so that they are able to update the website.
 Any time a user logs in or out a message will appear on the screen to confirm the action.
+Only logged in users will have the ability to shop on the site.

 **Blog Page**